jyj5558/theta/README.md

 genmap --help
 ```
 If program usage prints out, you are ready to submit the SLURMM job (below).
 If the command is not found, set $PATH accordingly.
-To install genmap in your home directory,
+To install genmap in your home directory, (refer to https://github.com/cpockrandt/genmap for details)
 ```
 $ cd ~
 $ git clone --recursive https://github.com/cpockrandt/genmap.git